migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-06-04 Tue: Watched through panoptic oracle-free options trading talk, looked for slides, took screenshots.
+Watched other talks by Guillaume Lambert ("Your Protocol's Token Will Go to Zero", "Quantum Trades", "Taking DeFi Options To The Next Level").

 2024-06-03 Mon: Continued working on deploying GMX clone to testnet (status by 6PM, will update this later as I continue work).

 2024-06-02 Sun: Continued working on deploying GMX clone to testnet.